Wartime sexual violence: Antiquity

 The Greek and Roman armies reportedly engaged in war rape, which is documented by ancient authors such as Homer, Herodotus, Livy and Tacitus.
 Ancient sources held multiple, often contradictory attitudes to sexual violence in warfare.
-Haaretz writer and archaeologist Terry Madenholm explains, that for the Roman army, rape was more than just a weapon of terror; rape was regarded as the right of the victorious.
-Polybius describes Roman soldiers carrying out conquest rape, while Livy, portrays rape as synonymous with the capture of a city.
-Tacitus claims that Roman soldiers were seizing young Batavian boys who were deemed too young to join the army, yet old enough for homosexual intercourse during the Revolt of the Batavi.
+Haaretz writer and archaeologist Terry Madenholm explains that rape did not only serve as an instrument of sexual gratification or a tool for anger relief management.

+For the Roman army, rape was more than just a weapon of terror; rape was regarded as the right of the victorious.
+It symbolized revenge, subjugation and the enslavement of the defeated.
+Polybius describes Roman soldiers carrying out conquest rape, while Livy portrays rape as synonymous with the capture of a city.

+Women and children were not the only victims of ancient wars.
+Rape of adult men remains one of the most closely kept secrets possibly because it was incompatible with the notion of masculinity; being sexually submissive as a man was considered utterly unmanly, even for the ancient writers.
+In the Greco-Roman world a "true man" could play only an active role, and those who were submissive were stigmatized.
+Tacitus mentions Roman recruiting officers dragging off the most striking Batavian boys to non-consensual sex (rape), saying it was one of the causes of the Revolt of the Batavi.

-According to medieval historians, the Huns and Avars, who invaded eastern Europe during Late Antiquity, harassed Wendish women and kept them in bondage as sex slaves:
+According to medieval historians, the Avars—who invaded Eastern Europe during Late Antiquity—harassed Wendish women and kept them in bondage as sex slaves:

 During Late Antiquity, India also saw countless invasions by warriors from Central Asia such as the Kushans, Hephthalites, and the Hunas.
 The Huna invasions of the Indian subcontinent helped hasten the decline of the Gupta Empire.

 The Huna invaders conquered Kashmir, Punjab, and finally entered into the Ganges valley, in the very heart of India, slaughtering, pillaging, looting, burning, demolishing, and raping.
 Many cities in India were wiped out by the onslaught of the invaders; monasteries, temples, schools, and libraries were not spared, causing immense cultural destruction to the Indian subcontinent.
 Accounts are consistent that the Huna warriors practiced mass rapes of women in India.

-Haaretz writer Terry Madenholm writes, that rape did not only serve as an instrument of sexual gratification or a tool for anger relief management; it symbolized revenge, subjugation and the enslavement of the defeated.
-Further, women and children were not the only victims of ancient wars.
-Rape of adult men remains one of the most closely kept secrets possibly because it was incompatible with the notion of masculinity; being sexually submissive as a man was considered utterly unmanly, even for the ancient writers.
-In the Graeco-Roman world a “true man” could play only an active role and those who were submissive were stigmatized.